monusurana/reinforcement-learning-navigation/Report.md

 ### Decaying Epsilon Greedy

-One challenge with the Q-function above is choosing which action to take while the agent is still learning the optimal policy.
-Should the agent choose an action based on the Q-values observed thus far?
-Or, should the agent try a new action in hopes of earning a higher reward?
-This is known as the exploration vs. exploitation dilemma.

-To address this, I implemented an 𝛆-greedy algorithm.
-This algorithm allows the agent to systematically manage the exploration vs. exploitation trade-off.
+𝛆-greedy algorithm helps with the exploration vs. exploitation trade-off.
 The agent "explores" by picking a random action with some probability epsilon 𝛜.
 However, the agent continues to "exploit" its knowledge of the environment by choosing actions based on the policy with probability (1-𝛜).

-Furthermore, the value of epsilon is purposely decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.
-The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are later tuned during experimentation.
+The value of epsilon is decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.

 This is how the decaying 𝛆 looks like (it decays from 1.0 to 0.01 and then stays there):